Rev. 4 (Document updated 02-09-2018)

 The server list on the server page also lists which server is set as the active one, which means which server is able to be started.
 If there was no server created before you created your own, the new server will automatically be set as active, otherwise you can do it by selecting the server on the list, and click Set as active, when there is no other server running.

 If you want to log on to the terminal you can do so via putty or similar.
+The older version of the Image running Minibian will have the below credentials as default:

 This is not some magic miracle thing that turns a Raspberry Pi into a full fledged server like the big hosting companies can offer.
 It does have limits: